22 Things Rich People Think Are Normal (But Most Can’t Afford)

 Vacations for the wealthy come with no stress, no research, and no hassle.
 They hire professionals to book flights, secure the best hotels, and create customized itineraries.

 The rest of the world spends hours hunting for deals, comparing prices, and figuring out how to make a trip work without draining their savings.
-Travel itself is already expensive, and paying extra to have someone else plan it isn’t an option for most.

 The Luxury Gap Is Real